joshcanhelp/josh-to-11/input/posts/2023/2023-07-06-technical-interview.md

 Whatever the reason is, it's critical to understand that **it's up to you and your team to help them get through it**, it's your burden to bear.
 You have the advantage of preparation, more authority to interrupt to get things back on track, and less at stake.
 Internalizing this will make it easier to do everything you can to keep things comfortable.

-One thing I like to do, usually as the interview leader, is to come up with a personalized (not personal) question that gives me some information but should be easy for them to answer.
+One thing I like to do, usually as the interview leader, is to come up with a personalized (not personal) ice-breaking question that gives me some information but should be easy for them to answer.
 If they're a regular open source contributor, I'll ask them a question about a specific library they're active in.
 If I see something interesting (and job relevant) on their resume, I'll ask them to talk about it.
-What you're looking for is a question that makes it easy for them to start talking and an early win that they can be proud about.
+What you're looking for is a question that makes it easy for them to start talking and an early win that boosts their confidence.
 I can usually find a segue from that to a more pointed question, which has proven to be a great way to ramp up.

 After that, the main thing I focus on doing is **listening, smiling, and nodding**.
 I want them to see me paying attention and plugged in.
-This is a challenge if you're a note-taker, like I am, but I can usually get a few key words out quickly and plug right back in.
+This is a challenge if you're a note-taker, like I am, but I can usually type a few key words out quickly and plug right back in.
 All of these things are signals to the candidate that you are interested in what they have to say and you care about what they are telling you.
 This boosts their confidence and allows them to do the best that they can.

 And, really, at the end of the day, it all comes down to listening.
 We've all had the experience of spacing out for a few minutes and losing the thread on a meeting.
 When it's a weekly team sync or a topic that might not be directly relevant for your day-to-day work, that's forgivable and not too difficult to recover from.
 But remember: **fighting awkwardness is your responsibility**.
-If you're not listening, you're going to stumble over the next question, appear disjointed, or leave a big block of radio silence that your teammates will struggle to fill.
-If you pay close attention, on the other hand, it should be easy to find a thread to pull on.
+If you're not listening, you're going to stumble over the next question, appear disjointed, or leave a big block of radio silence that your teammates might struggle to fill.
+If you pay close attention, on the other hand, it should be easy to find threads to pull on.

 ## After the interview